2019-20 Board of Directors

 Shelly has an MBA from the Monterey Institute for International Studies in California and a BA in Accounting and Business Administration from Whitworth University.
 In her free time, she enjoys spending time with her family and two young sons, training for triathlons and reading.

-Ben Phillips has worked as a software engineer with increasing responsibility at Redfin since 2011.
-His role in New Business Engineering gives him the opportunity to innovate at “a startup within a startup”
+Ben Phillips has worked in technology startups since 2011 when he began as a software engineer with increasing responsibility at Redfin.
+His role in New Business Engineering at Redfin gave him the opportunity to innovate at “a startup within a startup”

 Phillips also serves as a board member for Teens in Public Service, and is a part of upcoming class of Leadership Tomorrow.